iocron/typo3-gulp-scss/README.md

 ## Console Usage (within the theme folder):

 Convert Scss Files to CSS uncompressed (once):
-`gulp sass`
+`gulp sass:uncompressed`

 Convert Scss Files to CSS compressed (once):
 `gulp sass:compressed`

-Convert Scss Files to CSS compressed + uncompressed (every time a file changes):
+Convert Scss Files to CSS compressed + uncompressed (watcher / every time a file changes):
 `gulp sass:watch`

+Minify JS Files (once):
+`gulp js:compressed`

+Minify JS Files (watcher / every time a file chanes):
+`gulp js:watch`

+Start all Watcher Tasks:
+`gulp watch`

 *(Side Note: Alternatively you can use the native SASS Method if you do not prefer gulp or if there are some complications with gulp: `sass --watch Resources/Public/Scss:Resources/Public/Css` (uncompressed only))*